Introduction to CSS logical properties

 Expanding to Other Languages

 With the widget’s success, we’re now releasing it in several Asian countries, some of which have scripts that flow top-to-bottom and right-to-left.
-This means we need to convert margin-left
+This means we need to convert margin-left to margin-top and width to height.

 Our CSS now includes: